-Pride Month is a glorious display of rainbows, self-expression and employers are really going the extra mile to show that they support the LGBTQ community—at least, that’s how it’s been for the past decade.
-It’s no secret that times have changed, and employers are starting to recognize that inclusivity is good for business, which leads to a lot of “love is love” campaigns that can come off a little disingenuous.
+Pride Month is a glorious display of rainbows, self-expression and corporate brands really going the extra mile to show that they support the LGBTQ community—at least, that’s how it’s been for the past decade.
+It’s no secret that times have changed, and brands are starting to recognize that inclusivity is good for business, which leads to a lot of “love is love” campaigns that can come off a little disingenuous.

 At the end of the day, any Pride-themed marketing campaign is just that: marketing.
 Members of marginalized communities can easily tell the difference between sincerity and exploitation.
 The best way for organizations to celebrate and show true support for the LGBTQ community is to start right in their own backyard, by ensuring that their corporate policies, benefits and company culture are just as inclusive as that rainbow Twitter icon.

 Despite shifting public opinion and increasing acceptance, true health care and workplace equity is far from a reality for most LGBTQ employees.

 - Nearly half of LGBTQ workers still fear being out with their sexual orientation at work, and more than half have experienced or witnessed anti-LGBTQ comments by coworkers.